 Case Title: Halley v.
 WaitR Holdings, Inc. F/K/A Landcadia Holdings, Inc. and WaitR Incorporated

-On January 17, 2019, we filed this collective action on behalf of all delivery drivers who worked for the app delivery service WaitR who were not paid for their mileage.
+On February 27, 2019, we filed this collective action on behalf of all delivery drivers, w-2s and 1099s who worked for the app delivery service WaitR who were not paid for their mileage.

 What is the Case about?

-We filed this collective action against WaitR in the U.S. Southern District Court of Texas for a class of delivery drivers who were not paid for their mileage.
+We filed this collective action against WaitR in the U.S. Eastern District Court of Louisiana for a class of delivery drivers who were not paid for their mileage.

 The Case alleges that WaitR violated the Fair Labor Standards Act by failing to pay its delivery drivers for their mileage, thus reducing their actual earned income to below the minimum wage.
 Employees who drive their own cars to perform work on behalf of their employer, generally, must be paid their mileage at the IRS rate between $.545 and $.575 per mile.